 It can be difficult to weigh small pieces of tissue so make sure you are using a scale accurate to the weight you need or you may see variation from prep to prep as well as other problems with purity and clogging columns when too much is used.
 For cells, it is important to have an accurate count if you want to have consistency.

-If the RNA looks degraded as well as the yield being low, the problem could be the storage or the homogenization may have been too hard and the sample was heated excessively for too long.
+If the RNA looks degraded, in addition to the yield being low, the problem could be that the homogenization was too hard and the sample was heated for too long.
 Try homogenizing in bursts of 30-45 seconds with 30 seconds of rest.
 Make sure to cut your tissue section and get it into cold guanidine lysis buffer (or TRIzol) quickly to prevent RNase activity during set up.

 With silica spin filters, make sure the elution from the column is in enough volume to release the RNA from the membrane.
 More water will elute more RNA so use the largest volume that allows the RNA to be as concentrated as you need.
 Don’t try to use less volume than recommended by the manufacturer or you probably are leaving your RNA on the membrane.
 It is better to elute with more and concentrate after using ethanol precipitation, if maximal recovery is key.